evgeny-danilov/water_delivery/README.md

-# Code design - make your life simplier
+# Code design - make your life simpler

-## Goal
-Showing the way how to build service objects by small iterations and without pre-defined structure.
+Technical task to show the way of building service objects by small iterations and without pre-defined structure.

 ## Task description
-Implement an isolated service to keep scheduled orders (bottled water delivery).
-External dependencies: api requests and zone-finder
+Let's imagine we develop an application which provide water delivery service.

 **Given an initial data structure of booked slots:**
 ```ruby